dnelson86/arepo/documentation/source/config-options.md

 ===========================

-By default, there is no refinement and derefinement and unless set otherwise, the cirterion for refinement/derefenment is a target mass.
+By default, there is no refinement and derefinement and unless set otherwise, the criterion for refinement/derefinement is a target mass.

 **REFINEMENT_SPLIT_CELLS**